Domain 8: Measurement, Attribution & Closed-Loop Learning

 | Lifesight $1B Gaming App (post-iOS14 ATT) | Custom MMM identified saturation in bottom-funnel; reallocated to top-funnel brand | +8% incremental revenue, +10% in-game purchases, -6% CAC at flat budget | Lifesight case |

-| Jones Road Beauty (NYC OOH) | Haus Fixed Geo Test against synthetic control DMAs | +9% lift in New Orders, 0% lift in Repeat Orders — proved OOH's role for acquisition but not retention; informed channel role rather than budget cut | Haus case |
+| Jones Road Beauty (NYC OOH) | Haus Fixed Geo Test against synthetic control DMAs | +9% lift in New Orders, 0% lift in Repeat Orders, which proved OOH's role for acquisition but not retention; informed channel role rather than budget cut | Haus case |

 | Semgrep (B2B, attribution by community signal proxy) | Common Room: shifted outbound from cold-ICP-match to warm-signal-match | +74% pipeline in a single quarter | Common Room |